Caravan and Camping Hub Australia

 It is undoubtedly the best value for money (free) performance increase you will experience when off road, or on road.

-Like everything there are always variables that will change what pressure you require, like weight, tire size, tire type etc. We’ll cover off a good starting point for most scenarios below.
+Like everything there are always variables that will change what pressure you require, like weight, tyre size, tyre type etc. We’ll cover off a good starting point for most scenarios below.

-What is the best tire pressure for beach driving?
+What is the best tyre pressure for beach driving?

-If you leave your tires inflated at highway pressure when driving on sand you are putting all the weight of your rig on the smaller surface area presented by inflated tires.
-If you deflate your tires, you will be distributing that weight across a much larger surface area allowing your rig to stay up on top of the sand without sinking in.
+If you leave your tyres inflated at highway pressure when driving on sand you are putting all the weight of your rig on the smaller surface area presented by inflated tyres.
+If you deflate your tyres, you will be distributing that weight across a much larger surface area allowing your rig to stay up on top of the sand without sinking in.

 Don’t be afraid to experiment, the difference between 18psi and 12 psi might seem trivial but it will make a huge difference in sand!